Marriage in Africa

 BRIHC Scholar Carmen Thompson reports on the Cadbury Conference 2017.

-Marriage on the African continent has historically been studied purely as an indicator of kinship systems and as a means of child bearing.
-However, the breadth of speakers showed that its relevance is now being realised not only in the field of anthropology, but also history, law, politics, literature and gender studies.
+Colonial-era anthropologists tended to see marriage as a mechanism within kinship systems.
+However, the breadth of speakers at the Cadbury conference showed that the wider relevance of marriage has been realised not only in the field of anthropology, but also history, law, politics, literature and gender studies.
 The papers over the three days offered new ways of thinking about what “marriage” actually means within African societies and what can be uncovered by looking at its intersection with issues of gender, class and race, as well as how these factors vary across different regional, political/economic and historical contexts.

 Whose marriage?
 Actors, stakeholders and decision makers.

 The first day’s panellists presented different perspectives on the forms and structures of marriage and how they can be shaped and negotiated by external and internal actors.
 Visiting Cadbury Fellows Roseanne Nijiru (Catholic University of Eastern Africa) and Rosemary Obeng-Hinneh (University of Ghana, Legon), who had been involved in a number of events over the month leading up to the conference, gave papers on their research.
-Roseanne spoke about how the political and economic climate in Kenya has fostered a gendered marriage system amongst low-income, rural couples.
-Specifically, she stressed the importance of these dynamics, which have led to a proliferation of “accepted” extramarital sex amongst husbands migrating to the cities for work, in understanding strategies for HIV prevention in the area.
+Roseanne spoke about how political and economic change in twentieth-century Kenya fostered a gendered marriage system amongst low-income, rural couples.
+Specifically, she stressed the importance of these dynamics, which have led to a proliferation of “accepted” extramarital sex amongst husbands migrating to the cities for work, in understanding why it can be difficult for wives to protect themselves from HIV.
 Rosemary also showed how gender factors into the conceptualisation of “consensual unions” between couples in Ghana.
 Her fieldwork within Accra has suggested that for women, for whom being unmarried is stigmatic, these unions are viewed as an interim economic and social solution, with marriage still being the end goal.
 Men on the other hand, see the relationship as an alternative to marriage, which to them represents stress and responsibilities that they hope to avoid.
 As panel discussant Stephan Miescher summarised in the questions that followed the talks, every marriage (or union) can be thought of as “two marriages”, existing simultaneously, as both partners experience it in a different way.

 Other papers expanded on this idea, showing how marriages often involve unions between more than just two individuals.
 Panel speaker Karen Lauterbach (University of Copenhagen) discussed how, for charismatic pastors in Ghana, marriage is not a private institution but one with both spiritual and public dimensions.
-The appearance of a “good” marriage in this region, is an indicator of a pastor’s legitimacy and can be a means of achieving status, power and wealth within his community.
-The complexities of inter-racial marriages within the Sindhi diaspora in Ghana discussed by doctoral researcher Nimrita Rana (University of Birmingham), also reminded us that marriage can equally be a union between two families or two communities, perhaps with different ethnic, religious or class affiliations.
+The appearance of a “good” marriage is an indicator of a pastor’s legitimacy and can be a means of achieving status, power and wealth within his community.
+In her discussion of the inter-racial relationships entered into by South Asians - particularly Sindhis - in Ghana, doctoral researcher Nimrita Rana (University of Birmingham) highlighted a spectrum of complex inequalities and negotiations, and the potential for very different outcomes between couples, children and families.

 It is clear then that marriage is a fluid and complex concept, and this multiplexity was reflected in some of the themes that permeated through the discussions that followed.
 What are the historical trajectories of marriage in these different contexts?
 What are the gendered dimensions of marriages?
 How do we factor in issues of class and race?
 Whose perspective are we or should we be looking at?
 Do the women discussed have agency over their marriage choices?
 What are the broader societal pressures at play for women entering different forms of union?